PixelWizards/ThirdPersonController/README.md

 ![CameraController](/Docs/CameraController.png)

 # Usage, etc #
+Main branch updated to use 2020.3

+You can find 2019.4 versions in the branch /versions/2019.4

-Project is setup for 2019.4.5f1, and this repo uses Git LFS.
+This repo uses Git LFS.

 Licensed under the MIT License